Plaza Theatre (Palm Springs, California): Restoration project

 In October 2021, former Frasier producer David Lee announced a $5 million donation to the fund drive.
 An anonymous donor also contributed an additional $2 million to the project.

 The Plaza Theatre is owned by the City of Palm Springs and the restoration project is managed by the Palm Springs Plaza Theatre Foundation, a 501(c)(3) organization headed by JR Roberts.
-Restoration of the iconic building will begin when the Foundation achieves its fundraising goal.
+Restoration of the iconic building is set to begin in the summer of 2023.